-How common is chlamydia?
+How common is chlamydia in the UK?

 Bear in mind, these figures only cover diagnosed cases of chlamydia – many people have the infection but don’t know they do.

-How chlamydia is spread
+How is chlamydia spread?

 Many people think that STIs are transmitted solely through penetrative sex.
 In fact, chlamydia can be spread through:

 - Anal sex

 - Genital fluids coming into contact with the eye

 The first thing to know is that chlamydia can be spread through a variety of sexual activities.
 Chlamydia is caused by the bacteria chlamydia trachomatis, it’s a bacterial infection and is carried within genital fluids (vaginal fluid, semen, pre-cum and rectal mucus) - you can get chlamydia if infected fluid comes into contact with your mouth, eyes, vagina or rectum.

 It is primarily passed through unprotected sex (sex without a condom).
 One of the sexual partners must already have chlamydia in order to pass on the infection.
 You can’t catch chlamydia without direct contact with the infection.

 - Discharge from penis which is white, cloudy or watery